Lumbar curvature of the spine. Lumbar lordosis - how to be and what to do? Causes of the development of lumbar lordosis

 • Straightening the lower back, smoothing the deflection;

-• Rounding the upper back;
+• Rounding of the upper back;

 • Overstrain and flattening of the lumbar muscles;